dantp-ai/dantp-ai/README.md

 - 🔭 I’m currently contributing to the tianshou RL framework.
 - 👯 I’m always looking to collaborate on AI and RL projects that are in line with my tenets below.
-- 📫 How to reach me: tihashi 'at' proton 'dot' me

 ### About me